 I'm going to stroll through the gardens.

-Chuchoter (to whisper) is one of those beautiful French words that evoke a sense of elegance and softness.
-It makes you want to lean in close and whisper sweet nothings in your lover’s ear as you say "je t'aime".
+Chuchoter (to whisper) is one of our favorite words in French that evokes a sense of elegance and softness.
+It makes you want to lean in close and whisper sweet nothings in your lover’s ear as you say "je t'aime."

 In French, chuchoter means "to say or speak something softly or quietly," "to whisper," or "to hum."
 It can also be used figuratively to mean "to talk about something secretly" or "spread rumors."